Zabrane/pf/README.md

 > why `int-conversion` warning?

-ptr-to-ULL warning can be safely ignored. no type-narrowing casts are taking place.
+ptr-to-ULL warning can be safely ignored. no lossy casts are taking place.

 > why this software is written this way?